nils-braun/b2luigi/docs/usage/batch.rst

 In case your script is accessible from a different location on the worker than on the scheduling machine, you can give the setting ``working_dir`` to specify where the job should run.
 Your script needs to be in this folder and every relative path (e.g. for results or log) will be evaluated from there.

-Some batch systems (e.g. htcondor) support file copy mechanisms from the scheduler to the worker sytems.
-Please checkout the specifics below.

 Drawbacks of the batch mode
 ---------------------------